sourcehut-mirrors/chawan/doc/architecture.md

 Explanation for the separate directories found in `src/`:

-* config: configuration-related code.
-Mainly parsers for config files.
+* config: parsers for config files.
 * css: CSS parsing, cascading, layout, rendering.
+* encoding: charset encoding library.
 * html: DOM building, the DOM itself, forms, misc.
-JS APIs, etc. (It does not include the [HTML parser](https://git.sr.ht/~bptato/chame).)
+JS APIs, etc.  (The HTML parser itself resides in lib/chame0.)
 * io: code for IPC, interaction with the file system, etc.
 * local: code for the main process (i.e. the pager).
 * server: code for processes other than the main process: buffer,